Polymorphism in C# with Real-Time Examples

 The following diagram shows different types of polymorphisms in C# with their examples.

-We can implement polymorphism in C# using the following three approaches.
+The polymorphism in C# can be implemented using the following three ways.

 What is Compile-Time Polymorphism in C#?

 The function call bounded to the class at the time of compilation, if the function is going to be executed from the same bounded class at run-time, then it is called Compile-Time Polymorphism in C#.
 This happens in the case of Method Overloading because, in case of overloading each method will have a different signature, and based on the method call, we can easily recognize the method which matches the method signature.

 What is Runtime Polymorphism in C#?

 In the next article, I am going to discuss Function Overloading in C# with real-time examples.
 Here, in this article, I try to explain what exactly Polymorphism in C# and their types and when to use Polymorphism in real-time application.